 - If you miss a dose or forget to use your medicine, use it as soon as you can.
 If it is almost time for your next dose, wait until then to use the medicine and skip the missed dose.
 Do not use extra medicine to make up for a missed dose.

 How to Store and Dispose of This Medicine

-- Keep your medicine at room temperature, away from heat and light.
+- Keep the bottle tightly closed when not using it.
+Store at room temperature, away from heat and direct light.
 Do not freeze.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Make sure your doctor knows if you are also taking medicine to treat HIV or AIDS (such as atazanavir, indinavir, nelfinavir, ritonavir, saquinavir, Crixivan®, Fortovase®, Invirase®, Norvir®, or Viracept®), medicine to treat an infection (such as clarithromycin, itraconazole, ketoconazole, telithromycin, Biaxin®, Ketek®, Nizoral®, or Sporanox®), or medicine to treat depression (such as nefazodone, Serzone®).

 - Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver disease, tuberculosis (now or in the past), an infection (including a cold or the flu), a herpes simplex eye infection, a history of glaucoma or cataracts, or a recent exposure to chickenpox or measles.